pwbriggs/music-assistant.github.io/docs/dsp/parametriceq.md

 Currently, the Preamp option is not supported.
 This may change in the future.

+It is possible to import Equalizer presets from various sources including, [EasyEffects](https://wwmm.github.io/easyeffects/) (as APO preset) and REW-compatible presets from [HouseCurve](https://housecurve.com/)

 The Equalizer can also be exported for use in other applications.

-This functionality has been tested with:

-- An Equalizer preset exported from REW
-- An Equalizer preset exported from [EasyEffects](https://wwmm.github.io/easyeffects/) (as APO preset)
-- An example REW-compatible preset from [HouseCurve](https://housecurve.com/)
-- A Music Assistant exported preset imported into EasyEffects
+For example, the data could be used in: APO, another Music Assistant instance, or EasyEffects.